Lenses: I need help

 - Please make sure the lens is rotated 90 degrees.
-The "M" on the side of the lens should be perpendicular to the phone when it's rotated properly.
+The "M" on the side of the lens should be perpendicular to the phone when it's rotated properly (for iPhone X, the (M) or 18mm will be visible on the top edge of the case).
 You can watch the 1st video on the Getting Started page to see how to properly attach your lens and make sure it is attached properly.

 Why does my screen go black when I place my Tele over my phone's tele lens or zoom in in the native camera app (dual lens systems).

 The phones automatically switch back and forth between their lenses.
-When zooming (and maybe other parameters like low light) the phone will switch to the other lens on its own, and it's black because it's covered by the Moment lens.
+When zooming and in various lighting situations, the phone will switch to the other lens on its own, and it's black because it's covered by the Moment lens.
 A way to work around this is to use the Moment Camera App.
 Using our app will allow you to select the iPhone lens you want the camera to use and not automatically switch between the two.
-If your camera view is black, tap the icon circled in the graphic to switch to the other lens mode.
-The setting that controls this can be seen below:
+Please check out this article on how to work around this issue.

 Why am I getting dark corners with my Superfish lens?